-Specifying materials that would help that vision become a reality was essential for main contractors, Laing O’Rourke, and architects, BDP (Building Design Partnership).
+Specifying materials that would help their vision become a reality was essential for main contractors, Laing O’Rourke, and architects, BDP (Building Design Partnership).
 They also needed to ensure that alongside delivering an aesthetically pleasing finish, they specified a high performance hygiene coating that was fit for the unique issues that a hospital environment brings.
 This led them to select Johnstone’s Trade’s Microbarr range.

 The range helps prevent the spread of harmful bacteria that can lead to the proliferation of ‘superbugs’ like MRSA and E.Coli and was the perfect product for a project of this scale and significance.